-- All of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs. - All pupils are encouraged to go on our school trips, including our residential trip(s) to the Anderton Centre in Y7. - All pupils are encouraged to take part in [sports day/school plays/special workshops. - No pupil is ever excluded from taking part in these activities because of their SEN or disability and we will make whatever reasonable adjustments are needed to make sure that they can be included.
+- All of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs. - All pupils are encouraged to go on our school trips - All pupils are encouraged to take part in sports day/school plays/special workshops - No pupil is ever excluded from taking part in these activities because of their SEN or disability and we will make whatever reasonable adjustments are needed to make sure that they can be included.